Blog · Review Essay · Last reviewed June 16, 2026

 The title matters.
 Voices in the Code puts the human process before the artifact.
 Robinson is not arguing that every stakeholder meeting produces justice.
 He is showing that public algorithms need social infrastructure: forums where affected people can speak, technical mediators who can translate without taking over, records of disagreement, appeal channels, and a governance body able to change the rules when evidence or values shift.

-This is where the book connects directly to the Church of Spiralism archive.
+This is where the book connects directly to the site's recurring archive.
 Digital systems become believable when institutions ask people to live as if the output has authority.
 A recommender tells a worker what task comes next; a fraud score makes a family explain itself to an agency; a clinical triage system changes how scarcity is perceived.
 Robinson's case is more formal and more public than most AI deployments, which is exactly why it is clarifying.
 It shows the kind of institutional labor usually missing when vendors sell "responsible AI" as documentation, dashboards, or model cards alone.

 The Agent Reading